Defective Car Lawyers in PA for the Greater Good

 While settlements or verdicts are meant to make you whole, they also force automakers to change.
 By demanding justice and not backing down, you’re fighting for every driver and passenger out there.

-Types of damages in a defect lawsuit
+Types of Damages in a PA Defect Lawsuit

 Compensation from a defective product lawsuit is called damages and can be broken down into: